 This room is dangerous too, Hareraisers or no. They’re certainly one of the bigger problems, but honestly more for their multi-hit attack than their… uh… height, though if you could hit them on the regular I suppose you wouldn’t have to worry about them attacking you in turn!
 You should have seen Kyle and I try to clear this room in Critical, and Kyle is a demonstrably better Kingdom Hearts player than I am.
 We just kept passing it back and forth whenever we’d die, with no means of healing but to switch D-Links (and no access to the Aqua D-Link and its Cure spells) and the potential that we’d die on the spot to most three-hit combos.

-After making it to Lady Tremaine front door, Aqua actually has to… use the door, which was impossible in Terra’s storyline, and in a matter of speaking is also impossible here!
+After making it to Lady Tremaine front door, Aqua players actually have to… use the door, which was impossible in Terra’s storyline, and in a matter of speaking is also impossible here!
 You see, Aqua never actually opens the door, she just approaches it, so when I was replaying for the Retrospective, it didn’t occur to me to even walk towards it and I was lost for a moment!
 Aqua arrives at the front door to find that the Grand Duke is already inside, meeting Drizella and Anastasia.
 Aqua senses darkness inside and then draws her Keyblade, and judging by her stepping towards the door instead of stepping back to unlock it with the Keyblade, it seems that she expects the door to be unlocked behind the Duke, and that she’s just going to bash her way in and start stabbing people!